renatoathaydes/spock-reports/src/test/resources/VividFakeTest.md

 * Total time: Unknown

 <pre>
-As a user
+As a developer
-I want foo
+I want to see my code
-So that bar
 </pre>

 ## Features